Mona Mansour

 Mona Mansour is an American playwright of Middle Eastern descent.
 She has been a member of the Public Theater's Emerging Writers Group and a Playwrights' Center Core Writer.
-She is currently a resident playwright at New Dramatists.
+She was a resident playwright at New Dramatists.
 Mansour often writes about the Middle East, and she has frequently collaborated with English director Mark Wing-Davey.
-In addition to her theater work, Mansour has written for the television shows Queens Supreme and Dead Like Me.
+In addition to her theater work, Mansour has written for the television shows Queens Supreme, Dead Like Me and New Amsterdam.